 At Harvard Medical School, Dr. Sharon teaches third year medical students and she is an examiner in the Observational Structured Clinical Exam for second and fourth year students.
 She also provides seminars in Cultural Sensitivity among Diverse Patients to international students visiting through Harvard Medical International.
 Dr. Sharon is an active member of the Cultural Competent Care Education Committee at Harvard Medical School and of the Diversity Committee in the Department of Psychiatry.
 Prior to her full-time dedication to teaching and patients care, Dr. Sharon served as the associate director of Addiction Services at Mass General.

-Tahir Tellioglu, MD, is from Turkey where he received his MD degree.
-He came to the US as a postdoctoral neuroscience researcher to University of Pittsburgh.
-Tahir started his psychiatry residency at Vanderbilt University and then completed it at Yale University.
+Tahir Tellioglu is from Turkey where he received his MD degree.
+He came to the US as a post-doc neuroscience researcher to University of Pittsburgh.
+Tahir started his psychiatry residency at Vanderbilt University, Nashville and then completed it at Yale.
 He also completed his addiction fellowship at Yale.
-Tahir comes from working at the Rhode Island Hospital as the division director of substance abuse clinic and was on the faculty at Brown University for the last 12 years.
+Tahir comes from working at the Rhode Island Hospital as the division director of Substance Abuse clinic, and was a faculty at Brown University for the last 12 years.
 His areas of interest are mainly psychopharmacology, dual diagnose, opioid dependence and ADHD.

 Patient Service Coordinator